Saudi prince seeks Middle East leadership, independence with Xi's visit - ExBulletin

 US officials declined to comment when asked about bilateral relations between Saudi Arabia and China ahead of Xi’s visit.

-Washington has expressed concern over Gulf Arabs’ use of Chinese 5G technology and Chinese investment in sensitive infrastructure like ports, including in the United Arab Emirates, which has halted a Chinese port project due to the US concerns.
+Washington has expressed concern over Gulf Arabs’ use of Chinese 5G technology and Chinese investments in sensitive infrastructure like ports, including in the United Arab Emirates, which halted a Chinese port project due to the US concerns.

 Riyadh and Abu Dhabi are buying Chinese military equipment and a Saudi firm has signed an agreement with a Chinese company to manufacture armed drones in the kingdom.